Product Gifting vs. Product Seeding:

 Engage with the content and build the relationship

 React, comment, repost.
-This is where gifting campaigns either end or evolve into something more valuable: a genuine brand advocate.
+This is where product gifting campaigns either end or evolve into something more valuable: a genuine brand advocate.

 The Pros and Cons of Product Gifting